 What is inclusion?

-Resources offered at Temple Emanu-El
+Resources Offered at Temple Emanu-El

-Assistive Technology Room- A fully adapted room where children who have special needs can go during Sunday school or religious school to receive instruction in a way that is most beneficial to them.
+A fully adapted room where children who have special needs can go during Sunday school or religious school to receive instruction in a way that is most beneficial to them.

-Live Stream Services available to anyone who cannot physically attend a service.
+Temple Emanu-El live streams services to make them available to anyone who cannot physically attend a service.

-The Diamond Family Religious School offers:
+Diamond Family Religious School

-Services offered through the Religious School (How we make our school more accessible):
+Services offered through the Religious School - How we make our school more accessible.

 - Individualized education dependent on student needs